dill/RDistanceBook/README.md

-A book about Distance sampling in R
+# A book about Distance sampling in R

-This whole book is but a draught -- nay, but the draught of a draught.
+"*This whole book is but a draught -- nay, but the draught of a draught.*"

-Herman Melville, Moby Dick
+-- Herman Melville, Moby Dick

+## Building the book

+This is broken at the moment.

+The plan is to generate both an HTML and PDF version.